+You control your Yooyu by moving your mouse around the screen.
+The left mouse button is used to switch between types of Yooyus.
 All of the levels are centered around navigating your Yooyus under and over houses and temples, giant pillars and even squads of Minitheuses.
-If you even just touch a building or pillar, you'll lose one of your three lives; don't fret, though, because with a bit of practice this game is fairly easy.
-You control your Yooyu by moving your mouse around the screen, like in The Buzzer Game or Wicked Wocky Wobble.
-The left mouse button is used to switch between types of Yooyus.
+If you even just touch a building or pillar, you'll lose one of your three lives.

-Points can also be earned by "defeating" Minitheuses.
-You can do this by flying through them, but you must be using the correct Yooyu or else you will lose a life!
-You will earn ten points per Minitheus you defeat.
-This brings us back to the most important part of the game: the Yooyus.
-The two basic Yooyus, Fire and Snow, each correspond with the Red and Blue Minitheuses in the game: the Fire Yooyu can defeat Red Minitheuses and the Snow Yooyu can do the same for Blue Minitheuses.
+The two basic Yooyus, Fire and Snow, correspond with the Red and Blue Minitheuses respectively: the Fire Yooyu can defeat Red Minitheuses and the Snow Yooyu can defeat Blue Minitheuses.
 Remember, if you use the wrong Yooyu you'll lose a life, so be careful.
-Also note that whenever you lose a life or start a new level, you'll begin as a Fire Yooyu.
+Note that whenever you start a new level or lose a life, you'll begin as a Fire Yooyu.

-However, as mentioned earlier, there are two more types of Yooyus: the Mutant and Faerie Yooyu.
-You can only become one of these Yooyus when you collect the corresponding item - a Wing Fruit for the Faerie Yooyu and a Fig for the Mutant Yooyu.
+There are two extra types of Yooyus: Mutant and Faerie.
+You can only become one of these Yooyus when you collect the corresponding item: a Wing Fruit for the Faerie Yooyu and a Fig for the Mutant Yooyu.
+Mutant Yooyus can defeat both colors of Minitheus, which is great for those giant piles of them.
+Conversely, the Faerie Yooyu will earn 20 points for each goodie bag collected, but it cannot defeat either color of Minitheus.
+If you run into a Minitheus while you are a Faerie Yooyu, you will lose a life.
 These are not available in every level, and if you do manage to collect one you will only remain that species of Yooyu for a few seconds.
 You won't be able to switch species if you are Mutant/Faerie, you'll just have to wait until the time runs out, at which point you will morph into a Snow Yooyu.
-So what's the advantage?
-Well, Mutant Yooyus can defeat both colors of Minitheus, which is great for those giant piles of them.
-Conversely, the Faerie Yooyu will earn 20 points for each goodie bag collected, but it cannot defeat either color of Minitheus.
-If you run into a Minitheus while you are a Faerie Yooyu, you will lose a life.